Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Simulation

 Next, we show the convergence of the discount factor in Fig \ref{pic:discount}, where we report the results of $20$ independent trails.
 From $\gamma^0 = 10^{-3}$, the adaptive discount factor (yellow solid line) grows almost exponentially to $1$ within $100$ iterations.
-The sample complexity can be calculated by $100\times(M+N)$, i.e., total number of $4\times 10^3$ rollouts with horizon $\tau = 100$.
+The sample complexity can be calculated by $100\times(N+N_e)$, i.e., total number of $4\times 10^3$ rollouts with horizon $\tau = 100$.
 For comparison, we also plot the maximal discount factor under $K^k$ each iteration, given as $\gamma^k_{\text{opt}} = 1/\rho^2(A-BK^k)$, denoted by the ``optimal'' discount factor (blue dashed line).
-We observe that the update rate $\alpha^k$ in (\ref{equ:dis_update}) well approximates the upper bound in the first $50$ iterations, and the gap increases reasonably due to the approximation of condition (\ref{equ:rule}).
+We observe that the update rate $\alpha^k$ in (\ref{equ:rule3}) well approximates the upper bound in the first $50$ iterations, and the gap increases reasonably due to the approximation of condition (\ref{equ:rule}).
 Moreover, the variance induced by independent trials is competitively small, considering our low sample complexity.
-We also display a model-based implementation of Algorithm \ref{alg:mfeda}, where we assume that $(A,B)$ are known and compute the update rate $\alpha$ by (\ref{equ:coro}) in Theorem \ref{coro}.
-It is shown that with an accurate evaluation $J_{\gamma}(K)$ and the PG, the required iterations can be reduced to less than $50$.
+We also display a model-based implementation of Algorithm \ref{alg:mfeda}, where we assume that $(A,B)$ is known and compute the update rate by (\ref{equ:coro}) in Theorem \ref{coro}.
+It is shown that using the exact $J_{\gamma}(K)$ and the gradient, the required number of iterations can be reduced to less than $50$.